NirajBhattarai/a2amarketplace/a2abackend/README.md

-# 🤖 TellTimeAgent & Multi-Agent Demo – A2A with Google ADK
+# 🌱 Carbon Credit Marketplace & IoT Multi-Agent System – A2A with Google ADK

-Welcome to **TellTimeAgent** and the **Multi-Agent** demo — a minimal Agent2Agent (A2A) implementation using Google's [Agent Development Kit (ADK)](https://github.com/google/agent-development-kit).
+Welcome to the **Carbon Credit Marketplace & IoT Multi-Agent System** — a comprehensive Agent2Agent (A2A) implementation using Google's [Agent Development Kit (ADK)](https://github.com/google/agent-development-kit) for carbon credit trading with real-time IoT data integration.

-This example demonstrates how to build, serve, and interact with six A2A agents:
+This system demonstrates how to build, serve, and interact with seven A2A agents:
 1. **TellTimeAgent** – replies with the current time.
 2. **GreetingAgent** – fetches the time and generates a poetic greeting.
 3. **CarbonCreditAgent** – negotiates carbon credit purchases from marketplace companies.
 4. **WalletBalanceAgent** – checks wallet balances across Hedera, Ethereum, and Polygon networks.
 5. **PaymentAgent** – executes real blockchain transactions across Hedera, Ethereum, and Polygon networks.
+6. **IoTCarbonAgent** – processes real-time IoT carbon sequestration data and provides predictions.
+7. **PrebookingAgent** – creates carbon credit prebookings based on IoT predictions with prepayment.
-6. **OrchestratorAgent** – routes requests to the appropriate child agent.
+8. **OrchestratorAgent** – routes requests to the appropriate child agent.

-All of them work together seamlessly via A2A discovery and JSON-RPC.
+All agents work together seamlessly via A2A discovery and JSON-RPC, with real-time IoT data integration for carbon credit forecasting and prebooking.

 ---